damianhakert/damianhakert.github.io/source/about/index.md

 ## Location
 GitLab is a community project with people participating from all over the world.
-GitLab B.V. has people on three continents to serve our customers better.
+GitLab Inc. has people in three continents to serve our customers better.
 Most of our customers are in the United States and we have a fully owned subsidiary GitLab Inc. there.
-Most of our team is distrubuted, we're proud to be [working remote](https://about.gitlab.com/2015/04/08/the-remote-manifesto/) using GitLab issues to coordinate.
+Most of our team is distrubuted, we're proud to be [working remotely](https://about.gitlab.com/2015/04/08/the-remote-manifesto/) using GitLab issues to coordinate.

 [This commit]: https://gitlab.com/gitlab-org/gitlab-ce/commit/0f43e98ef8c2da8908b1107f75b67cda2572c2c4
 [first version of GitLab CI]: https://gitlab.com/gitlab-org/gitlab-ci/commit/52cd500ee64a4a82b9ff6752ee85028cd419fcbe